-The goal of the course is to ensure pre-clinical students develop a system for critical thinking and medical problem solving using integrated, patient-based cases.
+The goal of the course is to ensure pre-clinical students develop a positive system for critical thinking and medical problem solving using integrated, patient-based case vignettes.
 Students will work through cases using a team-based approach.
-Students will build a problem solving framework that focuses on asking appropriate questions, acquiring accurate information, analyzing the evidence and articulating a rational argument.
+Students will build a problem-solving framework that focuses on asking appropriate questions, acquiring accurate information, analyzing the evidence and articulating a rational argument.
+Students will examine how they think and deal with ambiguity in decision making so they will be able to effectively deal with complex problems.
 Additionally, in order to develop life-long learning skills needed to be an exemplary student/doctor, students will identify and apply self-regulated learning strategies to include metacognitive awareness and self-reflection throughout the course.